petekip/PWA-Generator/README.md

 ## Configuration XML file

-XML configuration file for your application has a name "pwa_config.xml" and placed in the "current" folder with your pwamake.php.
+XML configuration file for your application has a name "pwa_config.xml" and placed in the "current" folder with your pwagenerate.php.

 You can edit this file manuallty in text editor or enter all needed values in HTML form and press "Save parameters" button.
 Here is a supported parameters list.